Open-source model to identify candidates suitable for “second-look” case reviews via PC 1172 or Prosecutor Initiated Resentencing

 Eliminates errors in manual case reviews

-Evaluates hundreds of cases in short periods of time
+Evaluates hundreds of cases in seconds

 Susan Champion is an attorney and leader in criminal justice reform policy.
 Susan played an integral role in the development, drafting, planning and implementation of the Three Strikes Reform Act of 2012 (“Proposition 36”), as well as the implementation of Proposition 47.
-She provides direct legal services to those serving lengthy sentences for nonserious/nonviolent crimes, and works with stakeholders and policy makers to address the disparities in our criminal justice system.
+She provides direct legal services to those serving lengthy sentences for nonserious/nonviolent crimes, and works with stakeholders and policymakers to address the disparities in our criminal justice system.

 Maya Markovich is a leader in the field of legal and justice technology.
 At the Justice Technology Association, Maya spearheads innovation that promotes access to justice.
 With a deep understanding of the intersection between technology, business and the legal system, Maya forges strategic partnerships and develops impactful programs that leverage technology to address systemic challenges.
 Her experience and entrepreneurial mindset position her to shape the future of justice technology, fostering a more equitable and inclusive legal system for all.